huggingface/tokenizers/README.md

     <a href="https://github.com/huggingface/tokenizers/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/huggingface/tokenizers.svg?color=blue&cachedrop"></a>
 </p>

-The fastest tokenization library on all languages, all models, all hardwares.
+The SOTA tokenization library on all languages, all models, all hardwares.

 Our goal with `tokenizers` is to develop and maintain the industry's standard tokenization engine, making it the defacto place for everyone to contribute to the whole ecosystem.